Trump claims new documents recording exonerates him

 Trump has provided various responses to the allegations against him, including claiming in an interview with Fox News last week that there was “no document.”

-“That was a massive amount of papers and everything else talking about Iran and other things,” he said at the time.
+“That was a massive amount of papers and everything else talking about Iran and other things,” he said in that interview.
 “And it may have been held up or may not, but that was not a document.
 I didn’t have a document, per se.
 There was nothing to declassify.
 These were newspaper stories, magazine stories and articles.”